ShiyiGuo/stripe-ios/README.md

 ==========

 Charge credit card for ios 5.0 by Stripe API
-This is a updated version from Brian Collins's SDK
+This is a updated version from Brian Collins's SDK: https://github.com/briancollins/stripe-ios

 This library charges credit card in the amount of cent.
 It takes parameters of user's secrete key, card information (card number, expire year & month, security code), amount and currency.
 *****************************************